open-energy-transition/open-tyndp/README.md

 # Development status

-**WARNING**: Open-TYNDP is under active development and is not yet feature-complete.
+**Warning**: Open-TYNDP is under active development and is not yet feature-complete.
 The current development status and general [Limitations](https://open-tyndp.readthedocs.io/en/latest/limitations.html) are important to understand before using the model.
 The model includes partial data from the TYNDP 2024 cycle, and its validation is ongoing.
 The github repository [issues](https://github.com/open-energy-transition/open-tyndp/issues) collect known topics we are working on (please feel free to help or make suggestions).
 The fact that this project relies on a soft-fork strategy implies that [upstream issues](https://github.com/PyPSA/PyPSA-Eur/issues) need to be addressed in the PyPSA-Eur repository.
 The [documentation](https://open-tyndp.readthedocs.io/) also remains work in progress.

 ## ✅ Already implemented features